Spanish tutor near me in Tucson, AZ

 Food Vocabulary in Spanish

-Sandra taught about 2 months ago
+Sandra taught 3 months ago

 The session involved Spanish conversation practice, focusing on vocabulary related to weather, government, immigration, and common expressions.
 The student worked on grammar concepts like the subjunctive mood and the correct usage of 'esto,' 'este,' and 'esta.'
 They also discussed future lessons and scheduling.